Nika1301/Nika1301/README.md

 ### Hi there 👋

+I'm a *Web QA* and I decided to change my life.
+So I decided to plunge into the world of web development.

 <!--
 **Nika1301/Nika1301** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.